Cafelatte8610/Augment/README.md

 # Augment
-Agument is a new era of music games.
+Augment is a new era of music games.